KristiDodaj/System-Monitoring-Tool/README.md

 4. allInfoSequential(int samples, int tdelay) //prints all info sequentially
 5. usersSequential(int samples, int tdelay) //prints user info sequentially
 6. systemSequential(int samples, int tdelay) //print system info sequentially
-7. navigate(int argc, char *argv[]) //navigates to needed output given my the command line arguments
+7. navigate(int argc, char *argv[]) //navigates to needed output given the command line arguments

 Notice the first 6 functions are split into two versions (update and sequential).
 Every 3 functions for both sequential and updating cases handle the different flags (everything, --system, --user).
 Lastly, the seventh function (navigate) serves as a method to navigate to each one of these 6 versions depending on the given command line arguments.